Snugug/monsters-and-magic/src/content/classes/rogue.md

       Knock Out (4d6)
       : The target must succeed on a power saving throw; on a weak hit they are impaired for 1 minute, on a miss they are stunned and prone for 1 minute.
 At the end of each of their turns they can repeat the saving throw, ending the impaired or stunned immediately on a strong hit and after their next turn on a weak hit.
 Being hit by an attack also ends the impaired or stunned conditions.
-  - title: Reliable Talents
-    core: false
-    spellcasting: false
-    description: Whenever you make a roll with one of your talents, you can treat a roll of 9 or below as a 10.
-Gain a talent of your choice.
   - title: Second Story Work
     core: false
     spellcasting: false
+    rare: false
     description: |-
       You've trained at being particularly stealthy, able to get in and out of sticky situations without being seen.
 Gain a talent in the vein of stealth, infiltration, thievery, or the like.
 Additionally, you gain a Climb Speed equal to your Walking Speed, and if you have Cunning Strike, you gain the following additional option:

       Stalker (1d6)
       : This attack doesn't end the invisible condition on you if you gained it by using the Hide technique and you end your turn behind Total Cover.
+  - title: Reliable Talents
+    core: false
+    spellcasting: false
+    rare: true
+    description: Whenever you make a roll with one of your talents, you can treat a roll of 9 or below as a 10.
+Gain a talent of your choice.
 ---

 Sneak and awesome